 In a nutshell

-A member of the “Group of 15 research universities” in Canada, Université Laval is supported by different funding sources representing around 325 million dollars per year (≈ 220 million euros), thus placing it at n°6 out of the fifty most active universities in Canada.
-It’s the only university to have four excellence Chairs in Canada (Artic, optic-photonics, neuro-photonics, microbiome-nutrition-health metabolism).
-Recently, Entrepreneurial Laval was ranked as the fastest university business accelerator in the world.
-Leader in Canada for distance learning, with more than 882 on-line courses, over 80 complete distance-learning programs; Université Laval welcomes over 45 000 students.
+A member of the “Group of 15 research universities” in Canada, Université Laval is supported by different funding sources representing around 404 million dollars per year (≈ 372 million euros), thus placing it at n°7 out of the fifty most active universities in Canada.
+It is the only university to have four excellence Chairs in Canada (Artic, optic-photonics, neuro-photonics, microbiome-nutrition-health metabolism).
+In 2018, the organization Entrepreneuriat Laval was ranked as one of the fastest university business accelerators in the world.
+Welcoming over 45,000 students, Université Laval is leader in Canada for distance learning, with more than 882 on-line courses and over 80 complete distance-learning programs.

 Collaboration with the university campus sites of Bordeaux goes back many years, even before the creation of the International Office of Université Laval in 1999.
 The first official collaboration agreement was signed in Bordeaux in February 2006.
 Since then, several joint projects and programs have been implemented and have led to the creation of the ABL-Innovation which aims to link research, education and socio-economic development.

 - Multiple collaborations in education and research in a variety of disciplines: law, international studies, neurosciences, water, wood sciences, optic-photonics-laser, university governance, political science and religious sciences.

 - Since February 2013: Exchanges of lecturer-researchers (11 "visiting scholars" from Laval welcomed to UBx; 7 "Bordeaux International Support" projects financed since 2014 and numerous UBx lecturer-researchers welcomed to Laval.

 - Since 2014: 24 co-tutelles in a range of different fields.

 - Since 2015, creation of the LaBoetie platform (law).